-Vehicle tracking technology has been very popular for almost a couple of decades and is now evolving with each passing year.
-Also known as GPS tracking, it is used by fleets for efficiency and cost-saving purposes, but also by businesses of any type and size that depend on the use of vehicles to develop their activity and wish to streamline their daily operations.
+Vehicle tracking technology has been prevalent for almost a few decades and is now evolving with each passing year.
+Also known as GPS tracking, fleets use it for efficiency and cost-saving purposes and to streamline their daily operations.

 Active and Passive tracking devices

-2. Wireless Passive Tracking System
+Wireless Passive Tracking System

 Satellite-Based Tracking System

 This vehicle tracking system is exceedingly expensive and includes a monthly fee.
 Trucking and shipping companies mostly use this tracking system as it provides detailed and real-time information on vehicles in places with no cell phone coverage.
 This vehicle tracking system is considered the most effective system compared to the other two vehicle tracking systems.
 It can provide information about the vehicles in any situation or area.